lifebottle/Radiant-Mythology-3/README.md

 # Radiant-Mythology-3
+Scripts use Encoding: `[CP20932] EUC-JP Double-Byte Edition of Windows`

 # Credits
-Thanks to Omarrrio for the Initial tools!
+Thanks to `Omarrrio` for the Initial tools!